EdAlegrid/array-gpio/README.md

 let sw2 = setInput(13);
 let sw3 = setInput(15);
 let led = setOutput(33);

+The effect of led pulsing is similar to one-time led blinking.

 watchInput(() => {
   // press sw1 to create a pulse with a duration of 50 ms